thiloplanz/glulx-typescript/README.md

 Right now, all you can do is run some unit tests for core engine functionality.

-You need Node.js and nodeunit installed (as well as a TypeScript compiler).
+You need Node.js and nodeunit installed (as well as a TypeScript 1.5 compiler).

-Then you can compile everything in this project
+Then you can compile everything in this project and run the test suite:

-    $ tsc --out test.js core/*.ts node/*.ts test/core/*.ts test/node/*.ts
+    $ tsc
     $ nodeunit test.js

+Note that no command line arguments are required for `tsc`.
+All compiler configuration is contained in [tsconfig.json](tsconfig.json).
+If you are actively editing the files, you may want to add a `-w` ("watch") flag to the command, though, to have it recompile when the files are updated.